Data Science and Mathematical Modelling

 • Enhanced Production: AI and machine learning streamline the VFX pipeline, enabling more accurate facial recognition and efficient color grading, which reduces manual effort and costs.

 Insight is based within the Gold Coast Health and Knowledge Precinct.
-Our staff are members of Australian Science Communicators and the Australian Academy of Cinema Television Arts (AACTA).
+Insight CEO, Dr Mark Griffin, is a committee member with Engineers Australia and Australian Science Communicators.
+Our staff are members of the Australian Academy of Cinema Television Arts (AACTA).